 DAWN (Directions for Abused Women in Need) House, established in 1982, is the agency’s first and largest undisclosed shelter for battered women and their children, located in Stockton.
 DAWN House has the capacity to house up to 42 women and children at a time, and serves more than 400 individuals each year.

-Serenity House, opening in the spring of 2014, is an undisclosed emergency shelter for battered women and their children residing in South San Joaquin County.
+Serenity House, opening in fall 2014, is an undisclosed emergency shelter for battered women and their children residing in South San Joaquin County.
 Located in Tracy, Serenity House offers a comprehensive 60-day program with the capacity to serve up to 12 women and their children at any one time.
 Victims access Serenity House through our 24-hour help line or law enforcement for initial safe entry into shelter.

 Safe House opened in 1991 with funding from the federal Department of Health and Human Services, Family and Youth Services Bureau.
 Safe House offers up to 21 days of shelter and supportive services for runaway, throwaway and homeless youth aged 12-17.